Growing up with emotionally immature parents is confusing.

 Are My Parents Emotionally Immature?

-The child of an emotionally immature parent (EIP) may lack the emotional connection necessary to grow into a healthy, psychologically mature adult.
+The child of an emotionally immature parent (EIP) may lack the emotional connection necessary to grow into a healthy, psychologically and emotionally mature adult.

 However, if you’re asking yourself ‘are my parents emotionally immature?’ and the answer turns out to be yes, you’ll be glad to know that by simply asking the question you’re on the right path to overcoming this challenging childhood experience.